-Dysphagia generally falls into one of these different categories:
+Dysphagia typically falls into one of these types:

-Esophageal dysphagia is a feeling where you feel that something is kind of stuck in your throat.
+Esophageal dysphagia is when the person feels something is stuck in the throat.
 Some of the causes of this medical condition include:

 - Spasms in the lower esophagus

-- Feeling of tightness in the lower esophagus
+- The feeling of tightness in the lower esophagus

-- Narrowing of esophagus due to the growths or by scarring
+- Narrowing of the esophagus due to the growths or scarring

 - Narrowing of the esophagus due to GERD

-- Scar tissue in the esophagus due to post-radiation treatment
+- Scar tissue formation in the esophagus as a result of post-radiation treatment

-Oropharyngeal Dysphagia is in fact caused due to disorders of nerves as well as muscles in the throat.
-This type of disorder usually weakens the muscles thus making it very difficult for the person to eat or swallow without gagging.
-Few of the causes of this type of dysphagia include:
+Oropharyngeal Dysphagia is caused due to disorders of nerves as well as muscles in the throat.
+This disorder usually weakens the muscles, thus making it very difficult for the person to eat or swallow without gagging.
+Some of the causes of this kind of dysphagia are: